 The Society typically offers up to four scholarships to assist overseas teacher candidates to travel to schools outside Scotland.
 To apply for one of these scholarships please visit: jmmF Online application

 Spring Fling is an event for dancers aged 35 or under.
-Five scholarships to attend Spring Fling are typically offered annually by the Youth Services Committee. who select the recipients.
+Scholarships to attend Spring Fling are typically offered annually by the Youth Services Committee who select the recipients.

 The scholarships are open to members of the RSCDS and to non-members.
-Applicants should be under 35 and preference will be given to those under 25.
+Applicants should be 35 and under, with preference given to those 25 and under.
 Only residential (accommodation) and course fees are covered by the Scholarships; travelling expenses are not covered.

 The application should be supported by a short statement from the applicant under 'Reasons for Application', outlining the financial need and stating briefly why the applicant wants to attend Spring Fling.

 If successful, it is a condition of the award that a short report, maximum 500 words, must be submitted to the Youth Services Committee by 1st June in the year of the award.
-The report, or extracts from it, may be featured in the Scottish Country Dancer or published on the RSCDS website or social media platforms.
+The report, or extracts from it, may be featured in the Scottish Country Dancer, Dance Scottish Together or published on the RSCDS website or social media platforms.

 Derek and Maureen Haynes were, as individuals and as a couple, a wonderful asset to Scottish Dancing.
 They were both superb dancers and gifted teachers and, in Derek’s case, an ingenious dance devisor.
 They gave freely of their time and talents to encourage others to enjoy this activity we all love.